robertdebock/terragrunt-demo/README.md

 ## Running terragrunt

 1. Go into the directory that you want to deploy, for example `development`.
+2. Run `terragrunt init` to download all dependencies. (providers and modules)
-2. Run `terragrunt plan` to understand what is going to happen.
+3. Run `terragrunt plan` to understand what is going to happen.
-3. Run `terragrunt apply` to actually change the infrastructure.
+4. Run `terragrunt apply` to actually change the infrastructure.
-4. Run `terraform destroy` to save money.
+5. Run `terraform destroy` to save money.